 |Glutes||Excessive sitting shuts down glute activation, inhibits the external rotation of the hip, and creates a loss of stability in the trunk and lumbar spine|

 |Neck||Lack of stability in the trunk and pelvis leads to slouching positions by rounded upper back and forcing the neck to hang on the end range|

 |Low back||Lack of stability in the lumbar spine creates flexion and leads to posterior pelvic tilt|

 |Hip Flexor||Weak glute activation together with prolonged sitting shortens the hip flexor muscle and pulls the trunk towards the ground|

 |Hamstrings||With shortening quadriceps, hamstrings get stiff, and during the exercise, they limit the range of motion|

-TIP: If possible, reminding yourself and standing up every 30 minutes to restore range of motion and a quick 3 min stretch can help to reduce stiffness.
+- If possible, remind yourself and stand up every 30 minutes to restore range of motion and a quick 3 min stretch can help to reduce stiffness.

-Remember in the school on the PA classes when the coach always pushed us to spend the majority of the time doing the skill work and drills and practice?
-And if we were lucky, in the end, we could get some playtime on the field?
+Remember in the school in the PA classes when the coach always pushed us to spend the majority of the time doing the skill work and drills and practice?
+And if we were lucky, in the end, we could get some playtime on the field.

 What the coach was really doing over there was reinforcing a new skill that we practiced over and over again.
 Now once you finished school, the drill sergeant is gone, and we can do what we want.